GoPlausible/.github/profile/README.md

 - Time (default enabled): Start time check (compared to LatestTimestamp)
 - Geo: Location point check to be inside a geofence with desired radius (in meters with min of 5m and max of 1000m).
 - Signature: Author's signature is needed to make PoaP claimable for every attendee, individually.
 Each and every attendee can receive their single claimed PoaP (in NFT or TXN depending on PoaP config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
-- QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Attendee scans this QRCode during physical presence and claims.
+- QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Attendee scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).

 Note: QRCode feature is still under heavy re-ideation, re-design and re-everything!
 So please, kindly consider it WIP and FUTURE release functionality!